Ankle Injury Compensation Claims – How much is my Claim Worth?

 The injury claims calculator is intended as a guide only.

-The amount of compensation you could receive for your ankle injury will differ as aspects of special damages which includes taking into consideration, loss of earnings, medical expenses, travel expenses etc. have yet still to be considered and included in the total amount, thus it is important for you to contact us for a full consultation and what you could expect to receive.
+The amount of compensation you could receive for your ankle injury will differ as aspects of special damages which include taking into consideration, loss of earnings, medical expenses, travel expenses etc. have yet still to be considered and included in the total amount.
+Thus it is essential for you to contact us for a full consultation and what you could expect to receive.

 How can you make a claim for injuries to the ankle?

-To gain an insight on how much you could expect to receive for your claim our solicitor will instruct an independent medical expert to look at your medical notes, examine you and consider the events of the accident, the medical expert will then complete a report including description of your injuries and any consequences due to your injury.
+To gain an insight into how much you could expect to receive for your claim, our solicitor will instruct an independent medical expert to look at your medical notes, examine you and consider the events of the accident.
+The medical expert will then complete a report including the description of your injuries and any consequences due to your injury.
 Based upon this report your solicitor will be able to determine how much your claim is worth for your suffering and inconvenience.

-To ensure the best possible outcome in your personal injury claim, starting your foot injury compensation claim with Grieves Solicitors and speak to one of our personal injury specialists, we will guide you through every stage of the legal procedure and will keep you informed on the progress of your claim throughout.
+To ensure the best possible outcome in your personal injury claim, start your foot injury compensation claim with Grieves Solicitors and speak to one of our personal injury specialists.
+We will guide you through every stage of the legal procedure and will keep you informed on the progress of your claim throughout.
 Along with injuries sustained to the ankle, Grieves Solicitors also handle personal injury compensation claims for injuries to other areas of the body.

 What do I do next?

-If you, a family member or friend have suffered an ankle injury and want to make a claim, contact our team of personal injury specialists to find out if you’re entitled to compensation.
-Call us on 0800 0747 644 or fill in a claim form to hear from one of our experts.
+If you, a family member or a friend have suffered an ankle injury and want to make a claim, contact our team of personal injury specialists to determine if you’re entitled to compensation.
+Call our Personal Injury Solicitors FREE on 0800 0747 644 or fill in a claim form to hear from one of our experts.